securesauce/precaution-beta/README.md

-# Frisk
+# Precaution

 [![License](https://img.shields.io/badge/License-BSD%202--Clause-orange.svg)](https://github.com/vmware/frisk/blob/master/LICENSE.txt)
 [![Slack](https://img.shields.io/badge/slack-join%20chat%20%E2%86%92-e01563.svg)](https://code.vmware.com/web/code/join)

 ## Overview

-Frisk provides a simple, automated code review for GitHub projects by running code linters with a security focus on pull requests.
+Precaution provides simple, automated code reviews for GitHub projects by running code linters with a security focus on all pull requests.

 GitHub integration is made through the GitHub app interface and the checks API (beta), which allows results to be presented directly as inline annotations instead of a pass/fail status report.

-Frisk supports analysis of python files via Bandit.
+Precaution currently supports analysis of python files via Bandit.
 New languages may be added in future.

-## Set up Frisk
+## Setup

-1. You can install Frisk from here: [ weblink to Frisk app installation ]
+1. You can install Precaution from here: [ weblink to Precaution app installation ]

-2. Then choose the profile you want to connect Frisk with.
+2. Then choose the profile you want to connect Precaution with.

-3. Next you have to choose over which repositories do you want to use Frisk on.
+3. Next you have to choose which repositories you want to enable Precaution on.

-4. Below that read carefully what kind of data Frisk needs to operate.
-We guarantee that we use minimal amount of permissions and all of them are connected with the functionality of Frisk.
-No information will be leaked!
+4. Review and accept the permissions for the GitHub app.
+These are the minimal permissions required to read the pull request contents and communicate with the checks API.

 5. Done!
-Now Frisk is installed.
+Now Precaution is installed on your repositories.

 ## Local development setup